CRYL/CRYL.github.io/_publications/self-testing-lifting-assumptions.md

 ---
-title: "Mathematics fundation of self-testing: lifting commen assumptions"
+title: "Title: A mathematics foundation of self-testing: lifting common assumptions"
 collection: publications
 permalink: /publication/self-testing-lifting-assumptions
 excerpt: 'We can lift full-rank and projective assumptions in self-testing.'